 This can be related to volume, resistance, frequency or speed.
 Always have a training plan so that you have enough time before an event to prepare and are not overloading the body.

-- Listen to your body - pain and excessive fatigue can be warning signs you are over-training.
-Make sure you are building in recovery time in the form of rest days where you can receive regular sports massage.
-This will enable you to recover from heavy bouts of training and refresh the legs ready for your next training session.
+Pain and excessive fatigue can be warning signs you are over-training.
+Make sure you are building in recovery time in the form of rest days where you can receive regular Soft Tissue Therapy.

 A common mistake is to add in an additional rest day in the hope that this niggle will get better, only to overload the legs at the next session by trying to play catch up on your training plan.
 Don’t allow what started as a small issue to manifest itself into a bigger overload injury!

 We are here to help you achieve those PBs, complete events, and ensure that you are prepared in the best possible way, but ultimately to prevent injuries that can be easily avoided.

 This will ensure you are not overloading weaker structures and under-training others.
 For example, we often see many patients with poor glute strength, patients compensate for this by overloading their quads or hamstrings and presenting with many overload injuries e.g. ITB syndrome, patella femoral pain or proximal hamstring pain.

 One of the key exercises we use when testing strength and imbalances in runners is a single leg squat.
 We are looking at:

 Pilates can be a good alternative to focus on core alignment, control and coordination.
-It can compliment a running program by increasing core and lower limb stability and strength in low impact then progressing to more dynamic movement patterns.
+It can compliment a running programme by increasing core and lower limb stability and strength in low impact then progressing to more dynamic movement patterns.

 When a runner is overloaded is it important to re-assess running technique, volume, load and strength deficits.
 Often a reduction in training load is needed or a rest day put in rather than a complete ban on running.

-Sports Massage cannot only be limited to work on the legs, some runners may find that when they are fatigued or often becoming nervous ahead of the big day, a lot of tension can be carried in their shoulders and neck.
+Soft Tissue Therapy isn’t limited to work on the legs, some runners may find that when they are fatigued or often becoming nervous ahead of the big day, a lot of tension can be carried in their shoulders and neck.
 Lower backs can also become tight from running and from the load placed on the body.